Akarshjha03/ProximityLockSystem/README.md

 Automatically locks your desktop when your phone moves out of Bluetooth range.

+## ⚠️ IMPORTANT WARNING

+**Please test this CLI application on virtual machines first before using it on your actual system.**

+As we are constantly improving this app and reducing issues, we strongly recommend testing it in a safe environment (like a virtual machine) to ensure it works as expected with your specific setup.
+Only proceed to use it on your actual system once you feel confident and safe with its behavior.

 ## Requirements
 - Python 3.8 or newer
 - A working Bluetooth adapter on the host machine